UnifierHQ/unifier/README.md

 ## Acknowledgments
 We want to thank:
+- [**Nextcord**](https://github.com/nextcord), for continuing the discord.py project as Nextcord when it was discontinued, and also supporting context menu commands in a Cog
-- [**Voxel Fox**](https://github.com/Voxel-Fox-Ltd), for continuing the discord.py project as Novus when it was discontinued (it is now re-continued, but for now we'd like to use Novus)
+- [**Voxel Fox**](https://github.com/Voxel-Fox-Ltd), for continuing the discord.py project as Novus when it was discontinued, which is the library we used to use until we moved to Nextcord
 - [**Rapptz**](https://github.com/Rapptz) and [**discord.py**](https://github.com/Rapptz/discord.py) developers, for creating the
-  discord.py library Novus is based on
+  discord.py library Novus and Nextcord are based on
 - [**Revolt**](https://github.com/revoltchat), for creating revolt.py and an awesome open-source Discord alternative
 - [**shayypy**](https://github.com/shayypy), for creating guilded.py